For one Chinese family in New York, it was simply time to go home, virus or not

 “It’s like a zombie movie,” Niu said, although he imagined he might venture outside to a nearby store if he really needed to.
 “I’ve downloaded a lot of movies on my iPad.”

-Niu figured he would cheer up his parents’ neighbours by sharing some of his supply of face masks and drop off some at a nearby hospital.
+Niu figured he would cheer up his parents’ neighbors by sharing some of his supply of face masks and drop off some at a nearby hospital.

 “Everybody’s panicking there,” he said.
 “People can’t get the masks.”
 The stash cost him about $400.